 Live Migration Radar for the United States

-These maps are from the Cornell Lab of Ornithology and NOAA.
-BirdCast interprets the radar information so you do not have to.
-In fact, they even tell you the direction the birds are moving and how many are moving.
-It is the best tool for watching bird migration radar.
+The following maps are from the Colorado State AeroEcology Lab, Cornell Lab of Ornithology, and NOAA.
+A combined effort of these groups created BirdCast, which interprets the radar information, so you do not have to.
+In fact, these maps can even tell you the direction the birds are moving and how many birds are moving!
+It is the best tool for watching bird migration by radar.

 The following video, from Dr. Kyle Horton, explains how to interpret these base reflectivity maps from NOAA.
 This timelapse shows these maps' biological and meteorological information throughout a single spring migration.

 To learn more about Dr. Horton's work and the projects occurring at CSU, visit their AeroEcology Lab site!

 This NOAA Nexrad radar data is combined with wind and velocity data, and scientists create the beautiful bird migration maps seen below.

 These images show what the radar station in Houston was showing for bird numbers and movement direction on April 21, 2022, at 3:30 pm.
 The green in the second image represents birds moving toward the station, and the red is moving away from the station.

 This is combined from all stations at a national level, and the results are the BirdCast.info maps and forecasts!

 BirdCast is a great tool for checking local migration in your region!
 Want to know if new birds are arriving overnight?
 BirdCast.
 Want to forecast which nights will have the most birds moving into or over your area?
 BirdCast.
 Want to learn which species likely moved in overnight?
 BirdCast.
 Want to learn how many birds crossed over your county last night?
 BirdCast.
 Need an alert to know when heavy migration is coming through (so you can shut off your darn lights)?
 BIRDCAST!!!